Anatoly Rubin

-Anatoly Rubin (1927–2017) was an Israeli activist and Prisoner of Zion who survived the Holocaust and later the Gulags.
+Anatoly Pinkhusovich Rubin (Анатолий Пинхусович Рубин; 1927–2017) was an Israeli activist and Prisoner of Zion who survived the Holocaust and later the Gulags.
 Born in Minsk, he survived the German invasion of the USSR, narrowly escaping the liquidation of the Minsk Ghetto.
 After the war, he spent six years imprisoned in Siberian Gulag forced labor camps for distributing books sympathetic to Zionism.
 After being under investigation by the KGB for spreading Zionist ideas, he immigrated to Israel in 1969.
 Once there, he campaigned for the Israeli government to assist others who wished to emigrate from the USSR to Israel.
 He also published memoirs of his earlier experiences.

 Biography

-Anatoly (Yitzhak) Rubin was born in Minsk, Byelorussia (later Belarus).
+Rubin was born in Minsk, Byelorussia (later Belarus).
 His father was religiously observant, and his mother maintained some traditions out of respect for him.
 Rubin was more attracted to Russian role models than Jewish ones.
-In the summer of 1941, when the Wehrmacht invaded the Soviet Union by way of Minsk, Rubin was forced to join the stream of refugees fleeing deeper into Russia, and was drafed by the Luftwaffe.
+In the summer of 1941, when the Wehrmacht invaded the Soviet Union by way of Minsk, Rubin was forced to join the stream of refugees fleeing deeper into Russia, and was strafed by the Luftwaffe.
 After two days, he reached the town of Smilovichi, some 35 km from Minsk.
 There he was reunited with his aunt and her young son.
 The three of them remained with a Jewish blacksmith, until the Germans occupied the town, preventing their plans to move further east.
 They were forced to return to occupied Minsk, where they found a second aunt along with his mother and two sisters.
 Rubin's father was at work away from home when the invasion occurred.
 Upon his return to Minsk, he was told his family had fled towards Moscow.
 He was later murdered by bandits while searching for his family.

-In Minsk, as part of the German invasion, Nazi legislation caused displacement of Jews into the Minsk ghetto.
+In Minsk, as part of the German invasion, Nazi legislation caused displacement of Jews into the Minsk Ghetto.
 Rubin's family lived with two other families in two small rooms.
 They obtained their daily necessities at great risk from German sentries by bartering their aunt's belongings through the ghetto fence.
 Their situation was alleviated by his sister Tamara, whose Aryan looks allowed her to pass as a non-Jew.

 In November 1941, the Germans began the liquidation of the ghetto.
 The residents, his family among them, were marched off to the killing pit.
 However, Rubin and his older sister Tamara managed to escape.
 Tamara joined the partisans and he fled to the 'Aryan' part of the town where, beset by the hatred and physical abuse by the locals, he tried to survive.
 In the end, he returned to the ghetto, where he lived at first with aunts and worked on forced labor crews.